norton287/Python-Jellyfin-Video-Playlist-Creator---Uses-Spotify/README.md

-# Jellyfin Playlist Creator with Spotify Genre Integration
+# Jellyfin Music Video Playlist Creator with Spotify Genre Integration

 ## This Python script automates the creation of genre-based playlists for your Jellyfin media library.
-It leverages the Spotify API to intelligently identify the genre of your music files (MP3, M4A, MP4, MOV, WebM) and organizes them into separate playlists within Jellyfin.
+It leverages the Spotify API to intelligently identify the genre of your music video files (MP4, MOV, WebM) and organizes them into separate playlists within Jellyfin.

 ## Key Features: